offbyone/ideas/content/pages/azureus-jabber-plugin.md

 \### Usage

-| The plugin doesn\'t ship configured to work with your IM service out of the box,
+| The plugin doesn't ship configured to work with your IM service out of the box,
-| obviously, so it won\'t do too much until you enter your password and username
+| obviously, so it won't do too much until you enter your password and username
 | into the \`Jabber Notifications\` plugin page in the Plugins section of the
 | Azureus configuration dialog.

-| At that point, you\'ll receive the notifications you\'d expect from the UI.
+| At that point, you'll receive the notifications you'd expect from the UI.
 Note
 | that not all notifications are fully supported at this time.

 \#### Security Notice

 | The password is stored in plain text in the configuration, regrettably \-- I need
-| to pass it through to the chat service, and I don\'t know any safer way to do that.
+| to pass it through to the chat service, and I don't know any safer way to do that.
-| At some point I\'ll allow the option of storing it in some simple hashed way, or
+| At some point I'll allow the option of storing it in some simple hashed way, or
 | to enter it on startup.

 \### Limitations